modernben/forge-docs/1.0/sites/deployments.md

 #### Example With GitHub Actions

-If your site uses [GitHub Actions](https://github.com/features/actions) as its CI platform, the following guidelines will assist you in configuring Forge deployments so that your application is automatically deployed when someone pushes a commit to the `master` branch:
+If your site uses [GitHub Actions](https://github.com/features/actions) as its CI platform, the following guidelines will assist you in configuring Forge deployments so that your application is automatically deployed when someone pushes a commit to the `main` branch:

 1. First, add the `FORGE_API_TOKEN` environment variable to your "GitHub > Project Settings > Secrets" settings so that GitHub can authenticate with Forge while running actions.